 Disclaimer: Electricity is always dangerous.
 Skill required to work with electricity.
-Do work with your own risk.
-Author will not be responsible for any misuse or harmful act.
-This website contents is also copyright protected.
-Anything copied and directly posted in your website and claiming it as yours is prohibited and nonsensical.
-Author published all the articles as opensource to help you making your project and learning purpose only.
+Do work at your own risk.
+The author will not be responsible for any misuse or harmful act.
+This website contents are also copyright protected.
+Anything copied and directly posted on your website and claiming it as yours is prohibited and nonsensical.
+The author published all the articles as open source to help you to make your project and learning purpose only.
 Learn and make one for yourself.
 If need any help feel free to ask the author.
-Author will be helpful to you.
+The author will be helpful to you.
 Thanks.

 How to generate pure sine and co-sine wave?

 While simulating in proteus, press the start button once.
-In practical test, you do not need this.
+In a practical test, you do not need this.

-Practically, the circuit was arranged in a small project board and measured with oscilloscope.
+Practically, the circuit was arranged in a small project board and measured with an oscilloscope.
 Here I used variable resistors to test the effect of changing resistor values.
-You can do that too to do some research on sine wave.
+You can do that too to do some research on a sine wave.